 - html: insert an HTML snippet here to force the ad view in the app to render content as HTML.

 - html_url: Insert a URL here in order to force the ad view in the app to render content as a URL.

 Please note, that the system might require you to insert a Click-through URL in the Click-through URL field (numbered 3 in illustration 3 above).
 The app will ignore this URL, so the ad itself maintain full control of the app web view and what should happen when a user taps.

 Important notes for booking interactive interstitials

-1) The app is not able to differentiate between URL’s that are supposed to open in the ad view (or not open at all, e.g. tracking URL’s) and URL’s that should open in a new browser window (either in-app-browser or external browser).
+1) The app is not able to differentiate between URL’s which are supposed to open in the ad view (or not open at all, e.g. tracking URL’s) and URL’s which should open in a new browser window (either in-app-browser or external browser).
 As we give you full control of the ad view, we need a signal from the ad that an URL should open a browser.
 We have done this by looking for href tagged URL’s If a URL is href tagged it will open in an in-app browser/external browser.
 An example: